moehriegitt/hob3l/doc/scadformat.md

 Hob3l cannot perform the 3D operation of casting a shadow of the whole object into the XY plane, because no 3D algorithms are implemented.

-The of the projection is a 2D object.
+The result of the projection is a 2D object.

 _OpenSCAD compatibility_: